edurant/edurant.github.io/courses/ee3221/syllabus.md

 ### Homework
 * Homework will be assigned throughout the quarter and is due as specified.
-* Homework must be done on 8.5 inch by 11 inch “paper” (scanned hardcopy or in a software program such as OneNote) with ≈1 inch margins on all sides - violating this format may result in rejection of the submission.
-All students may submit in Canvas.
-In-person students may instead submit hardcopy homework during lab.
+* Homework must be done on 8.5 inch by 11 inch paper (original paper, scanned hardcopy, PDF from software program such as OneNote, etc. are acceptable) with ≈1 inch margins on all sides.
+Violating this format may result in rejection of the submission.
+Either in-person submisssion in lab or electronic submission in Canvas is acceptable.
 * Mark each problem number distinctly and clearly.

 ## Sources of Academic Help: Class sessions, Office, Canvas, Teams, Email